thesystemicprogrammer/tsp-blog/content/posts/2025-12-07-why-systemic-programmer.md

 I had decided to pursue a [Master's degree in Software Engineering at the Open University](https://www.open.ac.uk/postgraduate/qualifications/f66) in Milton Keynes.
 The OU was perfect for my situation—I could balance a demanding career and family life while still pursuing advanced education.
 The program itself was excellent, with great tutors and a curriculum that covered everything you'd expect: advanced software architecture, formal methods, project management.

-But it was two modules that weren't strictly about software engineering that changed everything: [Systems Thinking in Practice](https://www.open.ac.uk/postgraduate/modules/tb871/) and its follow-up module, [Systems Thinking](https://www.open.ac.uk/postgraduate/modules/tb872/).
+But it was two modules that weren't strictly about software engineering that changed everything: [Systems Thinking in Practice](https://www.open.ac.uk/postgraduate/modules/tb871/) and its follow-up module, [Managing Change with Systems Thinking in Practice](https://www.open.ac.uk/postgraduate/modules/tb872/).
 I almost didn't take them—they seemed tangential to my goal of becoming a better software engineer.

 Thank goodness I did.